Pernell Whitaker vs. Oscar De La Hoya: The fight

 In the third round, De La Hoya suffered a cut under his right eye from an accidental headbutt.
 As a result of then WBC rules Whitaker had a point deducted.
 Whitaker would scored the fight's lone knockdown, as he caught De La Hoya off balance with a left hook late in the ninth round, De La Hoya quickly rose up as if he had slipped, but referee Mills Lane correctly ruled it as knockdown.

 In a very close fight, De La Hoya was awarded the bout by unanimous decision with two scores of 116–110 and 115–111, however, most ringside observers & sportswriters felt that Whitaker won the fight.
 HBO's unofficial scorer Harold Lederman had 114–112 and the Associated Press scored it 114–113 both for De La Hoya.

 Whitaker outpunched De La Hoya, landing 232 punches to De La Hoya's 191 and dominated with his jab, scoring 160 while De La Hoya only landed 45.
 Though De La Hoya did not land as many punches or jabs as Whitaker, he had a distinct advantage in power punches, landing 146 to Whitaker's 72, which may have swayed the judges in his favor.
+It was yet another disputed decision against Whitaker, but not considered a blatant robbery like his loss to Jose Luis Ramirez or his draw with Julio Cesar Chavez.